shizhan1109/Athena-yellow/README.md

 ## KPIs

-- At least one sensor.
+- **MotionTracking sensor**.
 Shaking on, shaking off.
-Fast screen switch.
-- performance.
-Resolution, latency.
-- MotionTracking sensor.
-Shaking on, shaking off.
 A fast way to switch on and off screen.
-- At least one actuator.
-Resolution, latency.
-- Use non-trivial wireless networking.
-MQTT trans image.
+- **Performance**.
+High resolution, 960x720 pixels, and low display latency.
+- **Apply MQTT**.
+Translate image from website to displays through MQTT.
-- Auto wifi connecting, no password needed even for a encrypt wifi.
+- **Auto wifi connecting**.
+Connect wifi without inputting password,even for a encrypt wifi.
-- Use of a web dashboard.
+- **Fancy web dashboard**.
 Using tool Streamlit.
-Sync image on websit.
+Synchronize with uploaded image from websit.
-- Computer vision, image processing like beuring, filtering.
+- **Computer vision**.
+Integrate image processing technic like image filtering and edge detection.